ibbles/v2_normalize/README.md

 ## Benchmark

 The Intel architecture code analyzer is a static tool that analyzes the binary, but doesn't actually run it.
 To get actual performance numbers we should run the code.
-Here I'm using the Google benchmarking suite[bench], running on an i7-7820X CPU @ 3.60GHz.
+Here I'm using the Google benchmarking suite[bench], running on an i7-7820X CPU @ 4.0 GHz.

 ```
 mul_inv